cindyg21/Elk/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_
+- What is the main advantage of automating configuration with Ansible?
+- Automating configuration with Ansible allows you to deploy to multiple servers using one single playbook.

 The playbook implements the following tasks:
 - Installs Docker, which intern facilitates instalation of containers